-The processes listed below are applicable only to furnaces equipped with a Beckett 7505 Control.
+The processes listed below are applicable only to furnaces equipped with a Honeywell R7184 or Beckett 7505 Control.

 - 1. When a call for heat is initiated, there is a 2-6 second delay while the control performs a safe start check. - 2.
 The ignition and motor turn on for the 15 second valve on delay.
-Following the delay, the valve energzes and a flame should establish within a 15-second lockout time.
+Following the delay, the valve energizes and a flame should establish within a 15-second lockout time.